henrioliveira/henrioliveira/README.md

 # Hi, I’m @henrioliveira 👋🏽

-### I’m a Sci-Fi and languages enthusiast, and a ethernal learner 📖
+### I’m a Sci-Fi and languages enthusiast, bartender and a ethernal learner 📖

 ### My current major is IT and i'm learning a lot of HTML, CSS, Javascript, ui/ux 💡